-Liberty Mutual’s hail coverage is more comprehensive than other insurers and will pay to replace damages to your roof, air conditioner and HVAC systems, vents, skylights, and heating units.
+Liberty Mutual’s hail coverage is more comprehensive than other insurers and will pay to replace damages to your roof, air conditioner, HVAC systems, vents, skylights, and heating units.

-If you purchase additional coverage for hail, which is recommended in the industry, this may mean your premium will rise.
+Your premium may rise if you purchase additional coverage for hail, which is recommended in the industry.

 However, Liberty Mutual, which already offers the most affordable rates for homeowners insurance, can offset your costs due to the many discounts it makes available to policyholders.

-Some of Liberty’s numerous discounts includes savings because you are claim-free for three years or get a quote from Liberty before your current insurer expires and then buy the homeowners policy from Liberty.
+Some of Liberty’s numerous discounts include savings because you are claim-free for three years or get a quote from Liberty before your current insurer expires and then buy the homeowners policy from Liberty.

-Plus, if you insure up to 100% of the cost to replace your home, you’ll also get a discount.
+Plus, you'll get a discount if you insure up to 100% of the cost of replacing your home.